rangle/ngCourse2/handout/06-change-detection.md

 We are going to create a simple `MovieApp` to show information about one movie.
 This app is going to consist of two components, the `MovieComponent` that shows information about a movie, and the `MainComponent` which holds a reference to the movie with buttons to perform some actions.

-As always, the first step is to create our `index.html` file using the html element defined in our root component of our app `MainComponent`.
+As always, the first step is to create our `index.html` file using the html element defined in the root component of our app `MainComponent`.

 _index.html_
 ```html